FREQUENTLY ASKED QUESTIONS

 VIISTA is an online program.
 All of the Learning Activities are accessible online.
 Several assignments are designed for you to engage with immigrants and people in your local immigration ecosystem.
 For example, you plan for and conduct interviews with members of your local community.

 All course modules and materials can be accessed through the Blackboard Learning Management System by using your preferred browser (Internet Explorer, Chrome, Safari, Firefox).

 Professor Michele Pistone, Founder of VIISTA, assembled a team of leading scholars and teachers from several academic disciplines and also from practice to design the curriculum and teach the courses.

 Each Module contains 14 units, broken into two 7-week sessions.
 The three Modules can be completed within one year (if done over 3 consecutive semesters, such as Fall, Spring, Summer), but students can take longer if they want to work at a different pace, taking one semester off before returning to study, for example.
 Other students may want to begin to work as a partially accredited representative while completing Module 3.
 The entire program must be completed within three years of the start date.

 The program is designed to have three paths.
 Students can stop after Module 1, after Module 2, or can complete all three modules.
 You will receive a Certificate upon completion of each Module.
 If you complete two Modules, you will receive two Certificates.
-If you complete all three Modules, you will receive three Certificates, including a Program Certificate.
+If you complete all three Modules, you will receive three Certificates, as well as a Program Certificate.